 As the name suggests, this one has yama wasabi (horse radish, not wasabi) instead of mustard.

-I must say, this one is definitely by far the best natto pack with twist so far.
+I must say, this one is definitely by far the best natto pack with a twist so far.

-Mizkan: Tamago shoyu tare
+Mizkan: Tamago Shoyu Tare

 A lot of people in Japan eat natto with raw egg.

-The texture and taste are well recreated and it works beautifully.
+The texture and taste are well recreated, and it works beautifully.

-26 Natto Topping Ideas: 20+ years of research revealed
+26 Natto Topping Ideas: 20+ Years of Research Revealed

-So, I thought it would be interesting to share my 20 years worth of topping list!
-I can guarantee that this is the most informative natto topping list (even including Japanese websites)!
+I’ve eaten natto for more than 20 years and have tried countless variations of toppings.
+So, I thought sharing my 20+ years’ worth of top list would be interesting!
+I can guarantee that this is the most informative natto-topping list (even including Japanese websites)!

 Tenkasu (Tempura Bits)

 Want to add crunchy texture and a snacky sensation?
 Tenkasu (tempura bits) is definitely the one to consider!
+This topping is something I’ve loved since I was a kid.

 - When to add: Mix in